Aleksandrs Laime: Early life

-Aleksandrs Laime was born on July 9, 1911 in Riga.
+Aleksandrs Laime was born on July 9, 1911, in Riga.
 He grew up in Grīziņkalns neighborhood, and since early childhood was interested in adventure stories and shipping.
 At the age of 15, he learned basic principles of sailing in Ķīšezers.
 Together with some friends, they stole a sailboat and traveled to Liepāja.
-They planned to sail across the Baltic sea to Sweden, but due to a storm were washed ashore on the Estonian island of Saaremaa.
+They planned to sail across the Baltic Sea to Sweden, but due to a storm were washed ashore on the Estonian island of Saaremaa.

 At age 16, Laime went to Paris, from where he traveled by foot through France.
-In Marseilles, he boarded a merchant ship and traveled to Egypt, where he lived in Cairo for several months until his parents sent him money for his journey back home.
+In Marseille, he boarded a merchant ship and traveled to Egypt, where he lived in Cairo for several months until his parents sent him money for his journey back home.

 After his return to Riga, Laime studied at the Riga Technical School and graduated as a land surveyor.
 In 1936, Laime and a friend took a sailing trip to Danzig.
 There they changed their sailboat for kayaks and traveled through Poland.
 They wanted to reach the Black Sea, but were discouraged from such move by Romanian border guards.
 His friend went back home, but Laime traveled to Paris on a bicycle.

 In 1939, Laime started a sailing trip from Riga to Africa, but due to start of World War II was stopped in Kiel.
 However, he managed to reach Africa via the United Kingdom and Spain.
 He traveled across the western coast of Africa until he reached Cape Town.
 Laime then boarded a merchant ship and traveled to the coasts of the United States and Canada.
 In 1940, he landed in Caracas and settled in Venezuela.